State aid refused due to the status of an undertaking in difficulty. How is it established?

 If it is concluded that, according to data of the last official financial report, the enterprise is in difficulty, can anything be done to save the situation?
 Yes, it is possible.
 Situation can be repaired, e. g. by improving the equity of the applicant and / or its linked enterprises, which can be done by either increasing the equity or, just the opposite, reducing the equity to cover the loss of previous years.

-In any case, if the financial situation has improved and all UiD signals are prevented, let us say, in the middle of a year which is not shown yet in the official annual report, company’s operational reports approved by a sworn auditor are used.
+In any case, if the financial situation has improved and all UiD signals are prevented, let us say, in the middle of a year which is not shown yet in the official annual report, the recognizedcompany’s operational reports approved by a sworn auditor are used.

-Equity is not yet increased, but the decision regarding raising it has already been taken.
-Can company apply for aid?
+Equity has not yet increased, but the decision regarding raising it has already been taken.
+Can a company apply for aid?

 If the result of increasing the signed equity is avoidance of UiD signs, company can apply for aid provided that the equity is paid up within the term of six months as defined in the Commercial Law of the Republic of Latvia (Section 198, Paragraph 1, Clause 8 of the Commercial Law).
 In such case, information about increasing the equity (signed) must be submitted additionally, which is then assessed together with the operational financial report approved by a sworn auditor.